 Did you know?

 Construction is the largest end-user sector for epoxy applications in Europe.
 It accounts for up to 60,000 tonnes of epoxy resins produced annually by ERC members.
 Europe hosts 3.3 million construction and engineering firms with a combined turnover of €1,556 billion and 10.5 million jobs.
-Although often used in small quantities, epoxies are largely used by many of these firms as replacements for mechanical fixings.
+Although often used in small quantities, epoxies are largely used by many of these firms as replacements for mechanical fastening.